artpolikarpov/fotorama/src/partials/documents/use/fit/index.html.md

-There are 4 ways to fit an image to a fotorama.
+There are 4 ways to fit an image into a fotorama.

 **`contain`**<br>
 _Default method._ Stretching the image to be fully displayed while fitting within the fotorama.